Keeping Ears Healthy

 How should you clean ears?

-- don’t let shower water, soap or shampoo enter your ear canal – lift your chin up when rinsing your head
+- Try not to let shower water, soap or shampoo enter your ear canal.
+A helpful idea is to lift your chin up when rinsing your head.

-- DO NOT USE ANY OBJECT to clean or scratch inside you ear canal.
+- Do NOT insert any object into your ear to clean your ear canal.
 If any object is inserted into the ear, the wax, dead skin and debris gets pushed back into the ear canal.
-This may create a blockage or become the ‘home’ for an ear infection.
+This may create a blockage or become a home for an ear infection.